Code-Institute-Submissions/the-ginger-trader/README.md

 - CSS: styling
 - Font Awesome: icons that visually represent the services the business offers https://fontawesome.com
 - Google Fonts: a font family that represents the style and deign of the business https://fonts.google.com
-- Bootstrap: for the structuring of the site https://bootstrapcdn.com
+- Bootstrap: for the functionality of the navbar / hamburger menu and the structuring of the site https://bootstrapcdn.com

 # testing